pablesite/Cryptocurrency-Live-Trading-Bot/README.md

 xxx
 - Classes use appropriate access specifiers for class members: Check [All class data members are explicitly specified as public, protected, or private]
-- Class constructors utilize member initialization lists: TODO [All class members that are set to argument values are initialized through member initialization lists.]
+- Class constructors utilize member initialization lists: xxx [All class members that are set to argument values are initialized through member initialization lists.]
-- Classes abstract implementation details from their interfaces: TODO [All class member functions document their effects, either through function names, comments, or formal documentation.
+- Classes abstract implementation details from their interfaces: xxxx [All class member functions document their effects, either through function names, comments, or formal documentation.
 Member functions do not change program state in undocumented ways]
 - Classes encapsulate behavior: TODO
 [Appropriate data and functions are grouped into classes.
 Member data that is subject to an invariant is hidden from the user.
 State is accessed via member functions]
-- Classes follow an appropriate inheritance hierarchy: Check [Inheritance hierarchies are logical.
+- Classes follow an appropriate inheritance hierarchy: Check (Composition?)
+[Inheritance hierarchies are logical.
 Composition is used instead of inheritance when appropriate.
 Abstract classes are composed of pure virtual functions.
 Override functions are specified]
-- Overloaded functions allow the same function to operate on different parameters: TODO [One function is overloaded with different signatures for the same function name]
+- Overloaded functions allow the same function to operate on different parameters: XXX [One function is overloaded with different signatures for the same function name]
 - Derived class functions override virtual base class functions: Check [One member function in an inherited class overrides a virtual base class member function]